 Map of the area:

 You can reach the museums by car or using public transport.
-Different buses pass, nearby.
-Here is a link to Moovit where the Destination is already set.
-Just change the “Start” from Haifa to your location, and you will get the updated directions (for the public transport).
+Different buses pass nearby.
+Here is a link to Moovit, where the Destination is already set.
+Just change the starting point to your location, and you will get the updated directions (for the public transport).

 I found parking along Derech Allenby street not far from the museum.
 And I can suggest you do the same.